BenBinary/telnet-server-cities/readme.md

 - IDE used: Apache NetBeans IDE 12.5 and jdk8

 ### Running the application
-1) Navigate in your terminal to the directory of your project and there into the subfolder `/dist`
+1) Navigate in your terminal to the directory of your project and there into the subfolder `/res`
-2) **Important** make sure that this directory contains res folder
+2) **!Important!** make sure that this directory contains res folder
 3) Run the command `java -jar telnet-server-cities.jar`
 4) Make sure that the telnet function is ready.
 5) Open another terminal window and run the command `telnet localhost 6789`